kedijkstra/Lifestyle_disease_prediction/README.md

 as is part of the bio-informatics curriculum at the HanzeHogeschool, The data can be obtained via the UK Biobank, this repo is for the sharing of code under the FAIR principles.

-The notebook folders contains various notbooks on different diseases
+The notebook folder contains various notebooks on different diseases labeld accordingly.

 The pipeline folder contains a python file which contains pipelines for:
 * Data preprpcessing